WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Multi-user / multi-location

-Why acceptable: 89% of Nepal pharmacies are single-location, owner-operated.
+Why acceptable: Most Nepal pharmacies are one shop, one owner.

 Real-time supplier integration